AouladLahceneOussama/GestionExamenWeb/README.md

 First create database in your localhost named : ensateclassroom

-Then import the database to your localhost
+Then import the database to your localhost (ensateclassroomDB.sql)

 Then open this link in your browser localhost/GestionExamenWeb/admin/index.php